secondspass/power_outages_medically_vulnerable_populations/README.md

     1. Who should do this?
 At least one group member.
 5. 5_Drawing_Maps.ipynb - Drawing Maps - Learn how to draw maps and lay your data on a map.
     1. Who should do this?
 At least one group member.
+6. 6_MPI_Intro.ipynb - walks you through submitting a simple job on the Perlmutter supercomputer.
+    1. Who should do this?
+All group members who want to try it out.
-6. 6_Answering_Big_Questions.ipynb - Big Questions - Use this notebook to work on answering the big questions.
+7. 7_Answering_Big_Questions.ipynb - Big Questions - Use this notebook to work on answering the big questions.
     1. Who should do this?
 The group working together.